 Treatment of disc tears

-It is important to see a chiropractor of physiotherapist if you experience any neck or back pain with referred pain ( goes to another place).
-At Sydney Spine & Sports Centre (S3C), your Balmain or Dee Why chiropractor or physiotherapist will determine if it is nerve pain (radicular) or intervertebral disc pain (discogenic pain with referral).
+It is important to see a chiropractor of physiotherapist if you experience any neck or back pain with referred pain (goes to another place).
+At Sydney Spine & Sports Centre (S3C), our Balmain and Rozelle chiropractors or physiotherapists will determine if it is nerve pain (radicular) or intervertebral disc pain (discogenic pain with referral).
 This determination will change the treatment strategy.
 The chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) can successfully manage both of these causes of neck and back pain.
 All treatments performed by our chiropractors and physiotherapists are safe, reliable and based on the latest evidence.

-At Sydney Spine & Sports Centre (S3C) our chiropractors in Balmain and Dee Why are passionate about getting you back pain free and back to living your active life.
-We specialise in non-surgical back pain treatments with the latest chiropractic and physiotherapy treatments
+At Sydney Spine & Sports Centre (S3C) our chiropractors in Balmain and Rozelle are passionate about getting you back pain free and back to living your active life.
+We specialise in back pain treatments with the latest chiropractic and physiotherapy treatments

-Our Balmain and Dee Why chiropractors have also put together these articles
+Our Balmain and Rozelle chiropractors have also put together these articles

 - Intervertebral disc summary

 - Intervertebral disc high intensity zones